 Individuals, businesses, and government all make opportunity cost decisions.
 At the individual level, the choices a person makes can affect their personal economic situation.
 At the business level, the choices made can affect the profitability of the business.
 At the government level, choices have political ramifications.

 Points inside the curve represent unemployment or underutilization of resources.
-For the graph below, point “F” would represent unemployment.
-Points A, B, C, D, and E are all obtainable and demonstrate full employment.
+For the graph below, point “F” would represent unemployment or inefficiency.
+Points A, B, C, D, and E are all obtainable and demonstrate full employment and efficiency.
+Because resources are scarce, not every outcome is possible.
+For example, no matter how resources are allocated between automobiles and wooden chairs in the graph below, the economy cannot produce the amount of cars and wooden chairs represented by point “G”.
 Full employment is the condition that exists when all available resources are engaged in the production of goods and services.
 Full employment exists at every point ON the production possibilities curve.
+With respect to the production possibilities curve and opportunity costs, the law of increasing costs is a principle that states that once all factors of production (land, labor, capital) are at maximum output and efficiency, producing more will cost more than average.
+As production increases, the opportunity cost does as well.

 Economic growth for an economy, such as an advancement in technology or an increase in supply of resources, is represented by an upward and right shift of the curve.
 This is demonstrated in the second graph below.
 The opportunity cost, or trade off, is demonstrated when you move from one point to another.
 For the example below, if you move from point “B” to point “C”, the opportunity cost in chairs, is approximately 20 chairs.

 Economic growth for an economy, such as an advancement in technology or an increase in supply of resources, is represented by an upward and right shift of the curve.
-Economic growth is demonstrated in the graph below by the blue curve.
+Economic growth is demonstrated in the graph above by the blue curve.
+Society can move production from a point on the old “frontier” (red curve above) to a point on a new “frontier” (blue curve above).

 For the concept of production possibility curves to work, four assumptions have to be in place.
-These assumptions have to be in place in order to force a society to make choices.
+Because the production possibilities frontier (curve) is an economic model, these assumptions have to be in place in order to force a society to make choices.
 The four assumptions are:

 1) There is a limited supply of resources.
 This means that existing resources (machinery, supplies, etc…) can only be transferred from the production of one good to the production of another good.